IS2AI/Shear-Design-Optimization-of-RC-Column/README.md

 - normalization.py script contrains min-max normalization and preparing the data for network.

-- net.py file contrains network file for training the network.
+- model.py file contrains network file for training the network.

-- use column.pth  and test.py files for inference.
+- use model.pth  and inference.py files for inference.

 - use train_max__4.h5 and train_min__4.h5 files for minmax normalization of the test sample before extracting network predictions.